 The massacre over, the cries and groans were hushed, the hunters strode away, and over the mountains fell the calm that for thousands of years had not been so rudely broken.
 That night, when the moon shone into this pit of death, a corpse arose, walked to a rock just within the entrance, and took there, its everlasting seat.

-About the Author: Charles M. Skinner (1852-1907) authored the complete nine volume set of Myths and Legends of Our Own Land in 1896.
-This tale is excerpted from these excellent works, but is not verbatim, as some editing have occurred.
+About the Author: Charles M. Skinner (1852-1907) authored the complete nine-volume set of Myths and Legends of Our Own Land in 1896.
+This tale is excerpted from these excellent works, but is not verbatim, as some editing has occurred.